Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 23. Wait and see - Let's wait and see.

-(1 Corinthians 6:20).
+(1 Cor.
+6:20).

-The line above says:
+In this case, the line above says:

 The New Testament says about the Antichrist: